mmirate/groupme_hvz_rs/README.md

 ## How to Use

-### 1. Georgia Tech SSO credentials
+### 1. GroupMe API key

-Near the top of the file `src/hvz/mod.rs`, there are storage locations where these credentials are compiled into the program.
-Substitute these credentials with your own.
+Near the top of the file `src/groupme/api.rs`, there is a storage location where the GroupMe API key is compiled into the program.
+Substitute this key with your own.
+Your API key can be obtained by logging in at https://dev.groupme.com.

-### 2. GroupMe API key

-Same as previous, in `src/groupme/api.rs`.
-The API key can be obtained by logging in at https://dev.groupme.com.

-### 3. GroupMe groups
+### 2. GroupMe groups

 In addition to the Group used by your faction, this program also uses a dedicated, personal Group in order to send/receive commands from you.
 Create such a Group, with only yourself in it.

-Using another GroupMe API client, obtain the Group IDs for these two groups.
+Run `GROUPME_API_KEY=$GROUPME_API_KEY cargo run --bin find_group` in a terminal.
+It will output a list of all Groups you're in, and their Group IDs.
+Find these two particular Groups in this list, and call their Group IDs `$FACTION_GROUP_ID` and `$CNC_GROUP_ID`, respectively.

+### 3. Georgia Tech SSO credentials

+Find these credentials and call them `$GATECH_USERNAME` and `$GATECH_PASSWORD`.

 ### 4. Run

-Export the database connection URL in `DATABASE_URL`, and run `cargo run --release -- $FACTION_GROUP_ID $CNC_GROUP_ID` to run the program.
+Export the database connection URL in `DATABASE_URL`, and run `cargo run --release -- $FACTION_GROUP_ID $CNC_GROUP_ID $GATECH_USERNAME $GATECH_PASSWORD` to run the program.
 It will block the terminal whilst running.

 ### 5. Verify

 To check that the program is functioning on a basic level, type the exact message, "`!heartbeat please`" into your command&control Group.
-Within 15 seconds, the bot should post a brief message on your behalf in your faction's Group.
+Within 15 seconds, the bot should post a brief message, on your behalf, in your faction's Group.

 ## Limitations

 - Polls the server every few seconds.
 This is bad for both sides' network performance and even worse for clientside power consumption.
 The original website frontend itself is no different, however.
 - This program lacks the feature of laying dormant until activated via the command&control channel; impact is that you must be at a full-fledged computer in order to activate this program in the wake of a previous program-operator's ... err, faction-switch.
 - Error handling is primitive (`try!(x :: Result<T, Box<Error>>)` at best; `unwrap()` at worst).
 Most errors will print an error and halt the current poll or send; non-transient errors (e.g. network down) will additionally spam stderr with highly-cryptic messages and possibly abort the program; you should take care that the program is restarted upon aborting.
-- Credentials are all compiled into the executable.
-TODO: factor these out into command-line parameters (which can be specified in the `Procfile`).
 - Obtaining the Group-IDs to give this program, is nigh-impossible without using the GroupMe API.
 TODO: automatically discover/upsert the command&control Group.